jbcodeforce/aws-studies/docs/infra/index.md

 A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
 It is logically isolated from other virtual networks in the AWS Cloud.
 You can launch your AWS resources, such as Amazon EC2 instances, within your VPC.
-You can specify an IP address range for the VPC, add subnets, associate security groups, and configure route tables.
+You can specify an IP address range for the VPC, add subnets, associate security groups, ACL, and configure route tables.

 VPC Helps to:

 * Assign static IP addresses, potentially multiple addresses for the same instance
 * Change security group membership for your instances while they're running
 * Control the outbound traffic from your instances (egress filtering) in addition to controlling the inbound traffic to them (ingress filtering)
+* Network Access Control List can be defined at the VPC level, so will be shared between subnets.
+The default network ACL is configured to allow all traffic to flow in and out of the subnets with which it is associated.
+Each network ACL also includes a rule whose rule number is an asterisk.
+This rule ensures that if a packet doesn't match any of the other numbered rules, it's denied.
 * Default VPC includes an internet gateway

 The following diagram illustrates classical VPC, as defined years ago, with one vpc, 2 availability zones, 2 subnets with EC2 instances within those subnets and AZs.
 Subnets are defined within a VPC and an availability zone.
 It defines an IP CIDR range.